a home for hungry minds and souls

 Celtic Contemplative Communion | 6:51 pm

-This re-designed, in-person service emphasizes contemplation, featuring traditional Celtic music.
+This re-designed service emphasizes contemplation, featuring traditional Celtic music.
+Join in-person or on Facebook live.

-This in-person service focuses on music from Scandinavian countries, now also featuring music and influences from around the world.
+This service focuses on music from Scandinavian countries, now also featuring music and influences from around the world.
+Join in-person or on Facebook live.

 Compline | 8:00 pm